mattstyles/lerna-watch/readme.md

 }
 ```

 Note that whilst not enforced it is certainly expected that these scripts are long-lived.
-A `build` script will typically exit when finished, which is not the aim with `lerna-watch` (although the dependency graph it generates _could_ be leveraged to action a different task, such as running tests as described in the next section).
+A `build` script will typically exit when finished, which is not the aim with `lerna-watch` (although the dependency graph it generates _could_ be leveraged to action a different task).

 > We want an environment that provides a fast refresh loop between making coding changes and seeing the output of those changes.